-As mentioned in my teaser post from Wednesday, I had the privilege of being on American’s inaugural 787 flight from Dallas to Chicago on Thursday morning, along with fellow UPGRDrs Rocky and Daniel.
-I live in the DFW area, and when the announcement came out that the inaugural would take off from DFW Airport to Chicago O’Hare, there was no way I was going to miss the opportunity – not just to sample American’s newest product, but to also experience my very first launch flight of anything.
+As mentioned in my teaser post from Wednesday, I had the privilege of flying American’s inaugural 787 flight from Dallas to Chicago on Thursday morning, along with fellow UPGRDrs Rocky and Daniel.
+I live in the DFW area, and when the announcement came out that the inaugural would take off from DFW Airport to Chicago O’Hare, there was no way I was going to miss the opportunity.
+Not just to sample American’s newest product, but to also experience my very first launch flight of anything.

-Daniel was able to enjoy the ride in First Class, and Rocky had the unique experience of flying both the Dallas (coach) and Chicago (first) launches of the #AADreamliner, with his trip up in Coach and the return in First.
-I didn’t have the money or miles for a seat in First on the inaugural, so I made the ride in Coach.
-I had toyed with the idea of taking the 787 both up and back, but the price was prohibitive for the return flight, and after considering things for a while, I thought it might be fun to book the return on one of American’s oldest aircraft, the MD-80 a.k.a. the “Mad Dog”, to do a compare and contrast.
-Plus, I had already booked a revenue seat in First on the 787 for the 16th to try out that product.
-In the end, I stuck to the original plan, even though a same-day change to the 787 was available for $75.
+Daniel enjoyed the ride in First Class, and Rocky had the unique experience of flying both the Dallas (coach) and Chicago (first) launches of the #AADreamliner, with his trip up in Coach and the return in First.
+I didn’t have the money or miles for a seat in First on the inaugural, so I flew in Coach.
+I toyed with the idea of taking the 787 both up and back; unfortunately, the return priced out prohibitively.
+Eventually, I thought a return on AA’s old workhorse, the MD-80, might make a fun comparo.
+Plus, I already booked a revenue seat in First on the 787 for the 16th to try out that product.

 American Airlines (AA) Flight 2320

 - May 7, 2015

 - Depart: Dallas-Ft.
 Worth International (DFW) Gate D25, 07:10, on-time